Ranudi-Kariyapperuma/newsapp/README.md

    Personalize your news feed by selecting categories such as Technology, Sports, Business, and more.

 3. **Search Articles**
-   Quickly locate articles with keyword-based searches, e.g., "Tesla" or "World Cup."
+   Quickly locate articles with keyword-based searches.

 4. **View Article Details**
    Access detailed views of articles for an immersive reading experience.